basbiezemans/hacker-news/README.md

 ## Installation

 1. Clone or download this repository to your web server.

+2. Install the required packages with Composer.

-2. Create a new MySQL database named `hackernews`.
+3. Create a new MySQL database named `hackernews`.

-3. Use the SQL dump in the `/data` folder to populate the database.
+4. Use the SQL dump in the `/data` folder to populate the database.

-4. Edit the file `/config/db-options.yml-example` and rename it to `db-options.yml`.
+5. Edit the file `/config/db-options.yml-example` and rename it to `db-options.yml`.

-5. Configure your [web server](https://silex.symfony.com/doc/2.0/web_servers.html) to redirect all requests to `index.php` in the webroot.
+6. Configure your [web server](https://silex.symfony.com/doc/2.0/web_servers.html) to redirect all requests to `index.php` in the webroot.